harmittaa/imandst-hackathon-ventilator-docs/README.md

 [https://www.gov.uk/government/publications/coronavirus-covid-19-ventilator-supply-specification/rapidly-manufactured-ventilator-system-specification?fbclid=IwAR2IgOyENgHJTsLouIiikpuiwgwupdB8d8Aun2he8nzMPWGfhBVhaG_sMqo](https://www.gov.uk/government/publications/coronavirus-covid-19-ventilator-supply-specification/rapidly-manufactured-ventilator-system-specification?fbclid=IwAR2IgOyENgHJTsLouIiikpuiwgwupdB8d8Aun2he8nzMPWGfhBVhaG_sMqo)

-# Open source designs
+## Designs to implement

-Two open source designs, Oxygen and e-vent, have been selected here for local makers to implement.
+The document currently describes two open source designs, Oxygen and E-Vent, both of which are currently being built by makers in Mexico.

 Oxygen ([https://www.oxygen.protofy.xyz/](https://www.oxygen.protofy.xyz/)) features two different versions: the M version intended for makers and the IP version intended for mass production.
 The latter has passed clinical trials.
 The downloadable materials are available here: [https://www.oxygen.protofy.xyz/download](https://www.oxygen.protofy.xyz/download).

-MIT E-VENT ([https://e-vent.mit.edu/](https://e-vent.mit.edu/)) is a low-cost emergency design developed by a team at the MIT.
+MIT E-Vent ([https://e-vent.mit.edu/](https://e-vent.mit.edu/)) is a low-cost emergency design developed by a team at the MIT.
 The materials for the E-Vent are available here: [https://e-vent.mit.edu/resources/downloads/](https://e-vent.mit.edu/resources/downloads/).

-## Safety
+These two designs are presented as for makers to consider building, the selection was done based on the following criteria.

+### Validation

-The first selection criteria for the designs is safety.
-Both of the projects have gone through at least some level of testing, the Oxygen project’s IM model has passed clinical testing in Spain while the E-Vent is has undergone the fourth porcine study.
+The first selection criteria is that the designs have gone through some sort of a validation.
+Both the E-vent and Oxygen fulfil this criteria.
+The Oxygen project’s IM model has passed clinical testing in Spain while the E-Vent is has undergone the fourth porcine study.
 The latter cannot be considered a clinical test, however compared to a plethora of other designs this can be considered to be at an advanced stage.

-## Price
+### Price

 Second criteria is the price of manufacturing.
 As the devices are intended to be built by makers with limited resources, the price must be relatively low.
 Both of the selected projects aim to provide a low-cost, easily producible device.